Harvie/Just-A-Damn-Compass/README.md

 ##### 3D Audio Compass for Android

  * This will play 3D sound so that it will appear to come from north
+ * You will need stereo headphones in order to use this app!
  * It's still in very early development stage
  * Based on https://github.com/jarofgreen/Just-A-Damn-Compass
  * Binaural audio mp3 files were generated using hrtf.py found at https://github.com/uncopenweb/3DSound